nick-d3/builder_bob/workflows/kimai_daily_weekly_report_instructions.md

 ---

 ## Notes
+- **Always use the custom Python tool** (`tools/kimai_report_generator.py`) instead of manual API calls
-- Always use the API directly with `?user=all` until MCP server bug is fixed
+- The tool handles all API interactions with `?user=all` parameter automatically
-- Reports are saved to `/Users/ndamico/agents/reports/`
+- Reports are saved to `/Users/ndamico/agents/reports/YYYY-MM-DD/`
 - Date format: YYYY-MM-DD for filenames
-- Time format: ISO 8601 (YYYY-MM-DDTHH:MM:SS-0500) for API queries
+- Time format: ISO 8601 (YYYY-MM-DDTHH:MM:SS) for API queries
 - All times are in America/New_York timezone
 - Reports include both summary and detailed breakdowns for review
+- The tool includes all employees in reports (even those who didn't clock in) for complete visibility